-Somewhere along the way, manufacturers decided replacing that cable with computers was a good idea.
-Hence the birth of the electronic throttle body or ETB (sometimes called an electronic throttle control or ETC).
-The ETB controls the position of the throttle valve, which in turn manages the amount of air entering the engine.
+Nowadays every system in your vehicle is controlled by some sort of computer, including the electronic throttle body (ETB) (sometimes called an electronic throttle control (ETC)).
+The ETB uses data from sensors to control the position of the throttle valve, which in turn manages the amount of air entering the engine.

-If something goes wrong in the ETC’s code, you can go from cruising on the highway to desperately trying to use what momentum you have left to find a safe place to pull off.
+If the ETB can’t figure out what’s going on, you can go from cruising down the highway to desperately trying to use what momentum you have left to find a safe place to pull off.

 A Parts Delay